-Arithmetic and geometric sequences, systems of equations, inequalities and coordinate - Arithmetic and geometric sequences, systems of equations, inequalities and coordinate geometry are discussed.
+Arithmetic and geometric sequences, systems of equations, inequalities and coordinate geometry are discussed.
 Students learn to solve and graph linear and quadratic equations.
 Other topics include solving applications using equations of lines as well as graphing of two variables on the xy plane and other functions and graphs.
 Prerequisite: Getting a sufficient score in the math assessment or passing Math 099R with a B or better.